 melatonin supplements, allergy or cold medication, medications for any underlying health issues, breathing device or surgery (usually for sleep apnea), a dental guard (usually for teeth grinding).

-Simple lifestyle changes can make a world of difference to your quality of sleep.
+Small lifestyle changes can make a huge difference in your quality of sleep.
 Follow these simple tips to overcome sleep problems right at home.

 Keep regular sleep hours